-Veterans may be eligible to receive a higher compensation rate if they are rated at 30% or higher and have one or more dependents, including a spouse, child, or a parent in their care.
+Veterans may be eligible to receive a higher compensation rate if they are rated at 30% or higher and have one or more dependents, including a spouse, child, or parent, in their care.
 Veterans with a service-connected disability rating of 20% or lower are not generally eligible for additional payments, except in limited circumstances.

 The sooner you notify the VA, the better.
-It’s also important to note that when adding a child due to a birth or adoption, you need to wait until you have their Social Security Number before filing your claim.
-So you may need to wait a couple months from the time of birth before you can add your new dependent.
+It’s also important to note that when adding a child due to a birth or adoption, you must wait until you have their Social Security Number before filing your claim.
+So you may need to wait a couple of months from the time of birth before you can add your new dependent.

 Change Declaration of Status of Dependents for VA Compensation Benefits

 There are two ways to change the status of your dependents:

 - Paper via VA Form: VA Form 21-686c, Declaration of Status of Dependents, or VA Form 21-674, Request for Approval of School Attendance for dependents over age 18 and attending school, or VA Form 21-509 – Statement of Dependency of Parent(s), and

 VA Form 21-686c, Declaration of Status of Dependents.

 VA Form 21-686c is a two page paper form, which according to the VA, should take approximately 15 minutes to fill out.
 The form is fairly straight forward, and requests the standard information, such as the veteran’s personal information and VA File number, marriage status, information regarding your unmarried children, including their name, SSN, age, schooling status, etc. Then you simply need to sign the form and mail it in to the VA center which handles your claim.
 You can download this form here: VA Form 21-686c (pdf).

 VA Form 21-674, Request for Approval of School Attendance.